Chicago officers acquitted of attempted cover-up in Laquan McDonald killing

 The defendants sat stoically as the judge spoke, aside from an occasional nod when Stephenson made a point in favor of the defense.

 “The truth happened in that courtroom," March's lawyer, James McKay, said.
-"This case wasn’t even close and these three men were put thru hell.”
+"This case wasn’t even close and these three men were put through hell.”

-But the Rev. Michael Pfleger, a Roman Catholic priest and prominent Chicago activist, said "justice took a fall" with the acquittals.

-"This is why the Community does not trust the Police and Cannot Trust the Justice system," Pfleger wrote on his Facebook page.
-"Judge Stevenson just set Community and Police Relations back."

 Jurors in Van Dyke’s trial convicted him on Oct.
 5, 2018, of second-degree murder for firing 16 times at the McDonald on Oct.
 20, 2014.